zenml-io/zenml/examples/mlflow_tracking/README.md

-In the example script the [mlflow autologger for Keras](https://www.mlflow.org/docs/latest/tracking.html#tensorflow-and-keras) is used within the training step to directly hook into the TensorFlow training and it will log out all relevant parameters, metrics and output files.
+In the example script the [mlflow autologger for Keras](https://www.mlflow.org/docs/latest/tracking.html#tensorflow-and-keras) is used within the training step to directly hook into the TensorFlow training, and it will log out all relevant parameters, metrics and output files.
 Additionally, we explicitly log the test accuracy within the evaluation step.